Training

 Introductory Lecture on Accessibility in Emergency Situations – The unique impact of emergencies on people with disabilities, the challenges they face, and how society can become the human ramp that assists during emergencies and saves lives.
 The training includes a personal testimonial from a person with a disability, sharing their personal experiences during an emergency.

-Lecture – becoming a Purple Vest volunteer: The ABCs of providing accessible assistance during emergencies
+Becoming a Purple Vest Volunteer: A lecture on the ABCs of providing accessible support during emergencies

 This training session is designed to provide fundamental skills and knowledge for effectively assisting people with disabilities in emergency situations.
 It is ideal for service providers, emergency response teams, volunteers, employees in workplaces, students, and anyone interested in enhancing their capabilities in supporting PWD during emergencies.